cysouw/graphicalgrammar/text/german.md

 :::

 ### Stöhr (1898) *Algebra der Grammatik* {#sec:stöhr1898}

+- Also note very simple diagrams in [@stohr1889: 199, 201]
+- cites jevons, who did some grammatical analysis in (1870).
+Stöhr might not have seen those examples specifically
+- discussion in short article [@luschutzky2017]

 Adolf Stöhr (1855–1921) was professor for philosophy in Vienna [biographical details in @angetter2009].
 He wrote a rather curious book called *Algebra der Grammatik* [@stohr1898], which was assessed as "rather fantastic" by Jespersen [-@jespersen1937: 83].
 Although idiosyncratic, Stöhr's book is not as crazy as Jespersen makes it sound.
 Stöhr assigns codes to linguistic elements, which are subsequently combined into larger expressions.
 However, his primary goal does not appear to be any detailed description of linguistics structures, but rather an attempt to try and "calculate" with these larger expressions, somewhat akin to what today would be called deriving semantic inferences.
 Stöhr cites the logical work of George Boole as an inspiration for his approach.